mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 continued monitoring and adaptation of the strategy would be necessary for sustained success.

-One other big problem in employing such a betting strategy is connected to the way how parimutuel betting markets work.
-If you place a significant bet on a horse in the win market the odds of that horse are going to drop, potentially making your advantage disappear.
+A significant challenge in employing this kind of betting strategy arises from the nature of parimutuel betting markets.
+Placing a large bet on a horse can cause its odds to drop, potentially eliminating any predicted advantage.

+The model could be improved by using k-fold cross-validation and an information criterion (e.g., AIC) for variable selection.
+Additionally, developing new and more sophisticated features or trying other methods like random forests could enhance its predictive power.

 [^1]: For a more detailed overview of the different types of horse
     racing, see the [Wikipedia